Bryce Molder

-Bryce Wade Molder (born January 27, 1979) is a former American professional golfer who played on the PGA Tour.
+Bryce Wade Molder (born January 27, 1979) is an American former professional golfer who played on the PGA Tour.

 Early life

 Molder was born in Harrison, Arkansas and attended public school in Tulsa, Oklahoma and Conway, Arkansas.

 He has Poland syndrome, as a result of which he was born with no left pectoral muscle, his left hand is smaller than his right and four fingers on his left hand were webbed at birth.
 He had two surgeries before the age of five to correct the webbing and other issues with his left hand.

+Amateur career

 After starring with the Conway High School Golf team, Molder attended Georgia Tech on a golf scholarship and graduated with a degree in management.
 At Tech, he was a four-time first-team All-American golfer and was named the national Collegiate Golfer of the Year for 2000-2001.
 Notable teammates at Georgia Tech included Matt Kuchar and Troy Matteson, later fellow PGA Tour professionals.

 On a break from college in 1999, Molder shot a 60 at his home course, Chenal Country Club in Little Rock, Arkansas, while playing a round with fellow Arkansan, then-President Bill Clinton.
 He played in the 2001 U.S. Open as an amateur and shot a 68 during the third round, eventually finishing as low amateur in a tie for 30th place overall.